aztecrex/engineer-site/src/articles/host-it-on-aws.md

 to edge locations near your users.
 You generally get more consistent performance through CloudFront than from S3 directly even if you don't really need the caching benefit
+* it can be a little cheaper.
+It's not much difference but AWS has made cached delivery a better financial proposition than delivery direct from S3.

 I chose to use CloudFront because I dislike the need to name a bucket according to my domain but it might have been more than I needed.